How to Make Paper Shamrocks

 How to Make Origami Four Leaf Clovers

-To make the paper four leaf clovers, I followed this tutorial for making paper shamrocks.
+To make the paper four leaf clovers, follow my video above or the steps in the photos below.
 Each sheet of origami paper will make four shamrocks.
 You can also cut green card stock into similar sized squares.

 You’ll want about 20 shamrocks per pot.
 I like using a couple different shades of green to add depth to the arrangement.